 Protectionism’s Many Faces

-A Research Agenda for Trade Policy in the Trump Era (forthcoming)
+A Research Agenda for Trade Policy Under the Trump Administration

 David Singh Grewal